DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

   <p class="lead">A lot of optimism about where AI is heading rests on one assumption: that a language model which has learned relationships on in-distribution data can recombine them to solve genuinely new, out-of-distribution problems.
 The trouble is that this ability is hard to measure cleanly.
 On many benchmarks, a model can reach the right final answer by leaning on memorized subproblems, redundant cues, or a small slice of the available evidence.
 That is still interpolation.
 Real generalization means using <em>all</em> the relevant evidence, step after step, when no shortcut is available.</p>

   <p>There is an elegant way to frame the stakes.
-The Diligent Learner framework models reasoning as search over partial solutions, where everything hinges on one number: $\gamma$, the probability that the model proposes a useful next step.
+The Diligent Learner framework (Shalev-Shwartz et al. 2025) models reasoning as search over partial solutions, where everything hinges on one number: $\gamma$, the probability that the model proposes a useful next step.
 If $\gamma$ stays bounded away from zero, search can scale to long horizons.
 If $\gamma$ decays with depth, even a powerful search procedure becomes brittle.
 That turns a broad question about generalization into a concrete, testable one:</p>

   <div class="callout">
     <strong>The question</strong>